 There is no “one size fits all” answer to many common questions.

-Many things in Mexico are not organized or structured in the same way as north of the border.
+Many things in Mexico are not organized or structured in the same way as those in the north of the border.
 And this also applies to housing.
 Finding your home can be easy or hard.

-This is perhaps the best way to find rentals that no one may know about, is to tell everyone you meet that you’re looking for a long term rental.
+Perhaps one way of finding the best rentals in Mexico that no one may know about is to tell everyone you meet that you’re looking for a long-term rental.
 And I mean everyone.
 Like your taxi driver, the bartender, your waiter, an expat you met at the local hangout, or even the manager at your hotel.

-You just don’t know who might have a lead for you.
-Renting in Mexico is definitely a numbers game.
-And you’re not the only one looking.
+You never know who might have a lead for you.
+Renting in Mexico is definitely a numbers game, and you’re not the only one looking.

-There are also a variety of real estate websites and a lot of Facebook groups specifically for home rentals.
-There is also Facebook Marketplace which is a great way to find rentals directly from landlords and certain realtors.
+There are also a variety of real estate websites and many Facebook groups specifically for home rentals.
+Facebook Marketplace is a great way to find rentals directly from landlords and certain realtors.
 I encourage you to join them and see what the market is like in the area of Mexico you’re interested in.
-That way there is no surprises.
+That way, there will be no surprises.

-Many real estate offices do property management and have some rentals available to them.
-And many renters post “looking for…” type ads on Facebook groups hoping to get contacted directly..
-That can a be a very good source of leads if you are specific about what you want, when, where, rental budget, number of bedrooms, absolute “must haves”, etc..
+Many real estate offices manage properties and have some rentals available.
+Many renters post “looking for…” type ads on Facebook groups, hoping to get contacted directly.
+This can be a very good source of leads if you are specific about what you want, when, where, rental budget, number of bedrooms, absolute “must haves,” etc.

-But posting something like “Looking for a cheap apartment next Spring” is not likely to solicit much response.
+However, posting something like “Looking for a cheap apartment next spring” is not likely to solicit much response.
 So take the time to write about your specific wants, and you’ll get better answers.

 Spanish Groups Have Better Prices